Milli Vanilli: Try 'N' B

-In 1992, RCA signed on to release the album as the debut of the newly created group Try 'N' B. The self-titled release included three additional tracks not on the Real Milli Vanilli release: "Ding Dong", "Who Do You Love", and a remake of Dr. Hook's "Sexy Eyes", and featured original Milli Vanilli vocalists Jodie Rocco and Linda Rocco.
-Because of significantly better sales under the name Try 'N' B in America, a slightly modified Try 'N' B debut album was released internationally.
-It featured guest singer Tracy Ganser, a Ray Horton lookalike named Kevin Weatherspoon, as well as Jodie Rocco and Linda Rocco.
+In 1992, RCA signed on to release the album as the debut of the newly created group Try 'N' B. Seven of the songs from The Moment of Truth were reworked and released as an eponymous album, with the addition of Tracy Ganser and Kevin Weatherspoon on vocals.
+The album contained three additional songs: "Ding Dong", "Who Do You Love", and a cover version of Dr. Hook's "Sexy Eyes".

 Rob & Fab, 1990–1993

 In 1991, Pilatus and Morvan appeared in a commercial for Carefree Sugarless Gum that parodied the lip-syncing scandal.
-They portrayed animated versions of themselves in an episode of The Adventures of Super Mario Bros.
+They also portrayed animated versions of themselves in an episode of The Adventures of Super Mario Bros.
 3 and even signed with a PR firm in hopes of breaking into acting.
-As they told the L.A.
+As Pilatus told the L.A.
 Times, "We think we have the potential to become actors.
 After all, we got a lot of practice while we were in Milli Vanilli.
 But the most important thing to us now is the new album."
+Morvan and Pilatus moved to Los Angeles and signed with the Joss Entertainment Group; Sandy Gallin was their manager.

-Morvan and Pilatus moved to Los Angeles, California, and signed with the Joss Entertainment Group.
-Sandy Gallin was their manager.
 They recorded the album Rob & Fab, which was financed by Taj Records in 1992 and released by Joss Entertainment in 1993.
 Almost all the album's songs were written by Kenny Taylor and Fab Morvan, while Morvan and Pilatus provided the lead vocals.
 Werner Schüler, a German bassist and songwriter, was the producer.
 Due to financial constraints, Joss Entertainment Group was able to release the album only in the United States, the priority market to Milli Vanilli.
 A single, "We Can Get It On", was made available for radio play shortly before the album's release.
 However, the lack of publicity, poor distribution, and their steep fall from the height of pop-culture visibility after the lip-syncing scandal contributed to its failure.
 It sold only around 2,000 copies.